-Gayle Gorman was appointed as Chief Executive and Chief Inspector of Education on 4 December 2017, and is the Accountable Officer for the organisation.
-Gayle is responsible to Scottish Ministers for the leadership of Education Scotland in driving quality improvement for learners across Scotland in order to raise attainment for all and close the attainment gap.
+Gayle Gorman was appointed as Chief Executive and HMI Chief Inspector of Education in December 2017, and is the Accountable Officer for the organisation.
+Gayle is responsible for the leadership of Education Scotland in driving quality improvement for learners across Scotland in order to raise attainment for all and close the attainment gap.

-The primary focus for Gayle will be leading Education Scotland’s 300 staff to deliver the enhanced role set out in the Scottish Government’s Next Steps document, and will oversee the newly appointed Regional Improvement Collaboratives, where Gayle has previously had the role of Regional Improvement Lead for the Northern Alliance Improvement Collaborative, which was comprised of eight local authorities across the north of Scotland.
+Gayle leads Education Scotland’s staff to deliver the enhanced role set out in the Scottish Government’s Next Steps document, and leads both the HMIe teams and support teams at Education Scotland.
+Gayle has previously had the role of Regional Improvement Lead for the Northern Alliance Improvement Collaborative, which was comprised of eight local authorities across the north of Scotland.

 Janie McManus is responsible for leading and directing inspection programmes across Education Scotland in line with our Framework Document, ensuring they provide assurance on quality and improvement in education and ensuring inspection makes significant contribution to Education Scotland’s suite of improvement approaches.
 She has responsibility for the future direction of all Education Scotland's scrutiny work.
 Previously, Janie has worked jointly with Scottish Government developing the Scottish Attainment Challenge programme, was seconded to work with The Standing International Conference of Inspectorates to develop their strategic plan, and has also led Education Scotland’s work with local authorities.